There are five registrations or licenses issued by the Standards

 for alternates to insurance in the form of a bond, certificate

-when the insurance policy expires and can be renewed by providing proof of a renewed policy.
+Registration expires when the insurance policy expires.
+Registration is renewed when proof of policy renewal is received.
 The Commissioner of Agriculture is

 responsible for administering all the provisions of the LP-Gas